 [David]: If you cannot use Java 17 for free because you have an existing OMA, you appear to have two choices: 1) continue to pay for a Java subscription and use Java 17 under that OMA, or 2) attempt to terminate your OMA, which might give rise to a dispute with Oracle.
 However, assuming that Oracle would not claim an Oracle customer is in breach for terminating the OMA, the Oracle customer would still need to upgrade all current paid subscription versions of Java to Java 17 to use Java 17 for free.

 The older versions/updates of Java that did not require a subscription would continue to be free for the Oracle customer to use.
 But, versions/updates that are currently obtained under the OMA subscription would need to be upgraded to Java 17 to eliminate the subscription and to use Java for free.
 This could be quite an undertaking from a technical perspective, with possible code changes, and extensive regression testing.
-In this case “free” may have a significant cost for you.
+In this case “free” may have a significant cost.

 A Long Term Support (LTS) version of a product has a specified period of time where it will be supported by the vendor.
 Thus, customers know that by using an LTS version, they will not be surprised by support ending abruptly at the vendor’s whim.
 Usually, the support periods for LTS versions will overlap, which gives the customer time to upgrade from one supported version to another.